 All AC and RC personnel in receipt of deployment orders must complete the Expeditionary Screening Checklist (ESC) (NAVPERS 1300/22), the Expeditionary Medical and Dental Screening Checklist (NAVMED 1300/4) and the Medical Suitability Certification.
 (NAVPERS 1300/21) along with any required theatre specific medical forms within 30 days of receipt of orders and prior to reporting to the NMPS.
 Members must read their orders in their entirety and comply all directives and pre-deployment requirements.
 Members must also complete Pre-Deployment Health Assessment (Pre-DHA), DD Form 2795, within 60 days of the expected deployment date.

 The NMPS acts as the quality assurance checkpoint and ensures all members have completed pre-deployment suitability screening requirements.
-Failure to complete these forms in their entirety upon report to the NMPS may result in the member being returned to their parent command or NOSC.
-The parent command or NOSC must update the suitability screening determination in BUPERS On-Line (BOL) prior to detaching the member to their next intermediate duty station.
+Failure to complete these forms in their entirety upon report to the NMPS may result in the member being returned to their parent command or NRC.
+The parent command or NRC must update the suitability screening determination in BUPERS On-Line (BOL) prior to detaching the member to their next intermediate duty station.

 Members may obtain additional information concerning reporting to the NMPS, items to bring, lodging and transportation on the NMPS websites listed on the main PERS-46 webpage or email/call the POC listed.